danchyy/danchyy.github.io/en/_posts/2021-03-10-mid-season-awards.md

 We can say that Rudy Gobert is not only a "Rim Protector", he completely deters offensive players from the rim and completely changes the opposing team's gameplan.

 He allows only 42.6% of the opponent's goals (out of 18 defended shots), the players who are better than him in that segment (and defend a decent number of shots) is only Myles Turner with 42%.
 We have a few more good players after them, but with less defended attempts, like Poetl (39% !!) and Wiggins, but Wiggins still doesn’t defend as many shots under the rim as the other mentioned players.
-In that segment again only Turner allows a smaller percentage than Gobert.
 There is a very close fight between Turner and Gobert and no one would be wrong to give Myles an award, in fact there is a very good chance that he will overtake Gobert by the end of the season.

 ![](/assets/mid_season_awards/dpoy_table_2.png)